 7. Blood Sugar Control🩸

-Another critical aspect of the health benefits of oats and oatmeal is blood sugar regulation.
+Another critical aspect of the health benefits of oats is blood sugar regulation.
 Oats have a low glycemic index (GI), meaning they release glucose into the bloodstream gradually.
 This helps prevent sudden spikes in blood sugar after meals.

 For those managing diabetes or concerned about blood sugar, oats are a low glycemic index (GI) food.
 The beta-glucan fiber↗ slows sugar absorption into the bloodstream, preventing sharp post-meal glucose spikes.
 This makes oats an excellent choice for people with type 2 diabetes, improving insulin sensitivity and stabilizing energy levels.